gorjanradevski/text2atlas/data/README.md

 arch of aorta &rarr; aortic arch\
 duodenum (retroperitoneal part) &rarr; duodenum

-### Removal of all organ with fewer than 100 occurrences in the text corpus
+### Removal of organs with fewer than 100 occurrences in the text corpus